Participation in the program will require two full years of supervised and directed study during the Junior and Senior years.

 At the end of the senior year, upon completion of the program, each scholar will be given special recognition on both the official transcript and the diploma.
 He or she will also be recognized at the graduation ceremony.

-Because of the rigor of the program and the desire to maintain its intensity, there are no current plans to alter the design to incorporate anyone who desires to do only one year.
-A student will not receive recognition for finishing only part of the program, and won’t be allowed to enter as a senior.
+Because of the rigor of the program and the desire to maintain its intensity, a student will not receive recognition for finishing only part of the program, and won’t be allowed to enter as a senior.
 A large part of the program is full commitment.

 All Scholars will be required to take only 5 traditional courses each year so that they will have the time to do the work necessary to complete the program.
 This is particularly true if the student is involved in extracurricular activities.